pyguides

 print(instr.opname, instr.argval)

-Bytecode accepts several keyword arguments. first_line sets which line number to report as the first line in the output. current_offset marks a specific instruction as the “current” one (displayed with -->). show_caches (3.13+) displays inline cache entries used by the interpreter to specialize bytecode. adaptive shows the specialized bytecode that CPython generates at runtime. show_offsets includes instruction offsets. show_positions (3.14+) includes source positions.
+The Bytecode constructor accepts several keyword arguments that control how the disassembly is formatted.
+The first_line argument sets which line number to report as the first line in the output.
+The current_offset argument marks a specific instruction as the current one, displayed with an arrow marker.
+In Python 3.13 and later, show_caches displays inline cache entries used by the interpreter to specialize bytecode at runtime.
+The adaptive argument shows the specialized bytecode that CPython generates.
+The show_offsets argument includes instruction offsets, and show_positions, added in Python 3.14, includes source positions in the output.
+These formatting options give you fine-grained control over the disassembly display without changing the underlying analysis.

 from_traceback() constructs a Bytecode object from a traceback and sets current_offset to the instruction that raised the exception: